Tin-Lid, Frisbee and Flying Discs.

-Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders (Johnny Appleseeds) from CHS, Maplewood, New Jersey, who were there to compete in the other events at the Canadian Open.
-Westerfield played ultimate while competing in the mid-1970s in the U.S. at NAS competitions on the East Coast.
-Ken Westerfield retiring from competing in U.S. and Canadian national freestyle, disc golf and over-all competitions, continued to organize and produce local disc events in Toronto.
-Because of Ken’s love of ultimate, began organizing ultimate Frisbee events in Toronto.
+Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders (Johnny Appleseeds) from CHS, Maplewood, New Jersey and other disc athletes that were there to compete in the other events at the Canadian Open.
+In the mid-1970s, Westerfield also played touring team league ultimate in Northern California (NCUFL).
+Ken, retiring from competing in U.S. ultimate, freestyle, disc golf and over-all NAS competitions, continued to organize and produce local disc events in Toronto.
+Because of his love of ultimate, began organizing ultimate Frisbee events in Toronto.
 In 1979, Westerfield with the help of Irwin Toy’s Bob Blakely and Chris Lowcock created the Toronto Ultimate Club.
 Westerfield started weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey and Jim Lim, then using his tournament registration contact list, Ken sent team participation invitations to Wards Island, West Toronto, North Toronto and his own team Beaches.
 These were the first four teams with each team taking turns hosting Wednesdays weekly league game nights at their home locations.
 The league starting night was at Kew Beach.
 Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team as well as their league standings through the playing season.
-The Toronto Ultimate League developed and was renamed the Toronto Ultimate Club (TUC), that now has 3300 active members and over 250 teams playing the year round.
+The Toronto Ultimate League developed and was renamed the Toronto Ultimate Club (TUC), that now has 3300 active members and over 250 teams playing the year-round.
 This was the first ultimate league in Canada and now one of the world’s oldest.
-Ken Westerfield was inducted into the inaugural class of both the 2010 Toronto Ultimate Club Hall of Fame and the national Ultimate Canada Hall of Fame.
+Ken Westerfield and Chris Lowcock were inducted into the inaugural class of both the 2010 Toronto Ultimate Club Hall of Fame and the national Ultimate Canada Hall of Fame.

 In 1973, Westerfield and Kenner, wanting to see if there were other Frisbee freestylers, had decided to add their idea of a Frisbee Freestyle competition to the 2nd Canadian Open Frisbee Championships, but due to a lack of competitors, the freestyle event was canceled.
 Unknown to Westerfield and Kenner at the time, there had been the beginning of a growing Frisbee freestyle interest in the United States centered in Berkeley, New York, Ann Arbor, New Jersey and Chicago.
 In 1974, at the 3rd annual Canadian Open Frisbee Championships, Westerfield and Kenner introduced the first freestyle competitive event called Freestyle which was attended by players from each of the above-mentioned areas and they won it.